Wall Street executives fret as U.S. presidential election is too close to call

 Biden has called for higher corporate taxes, tougher regulation and a less combative stance with trade partners.
 The financial industry is also worried about an enforcement crackdown and an emboldened consumer watchdog, which Trump had diminished.
 L1N2HD1OK

-The former vice president has cast himself as someone who will unify the country and has aligned himself with progressive politicians fiercely critical of Wall Street.
-But many financial executives and their Washington operatives said they were less worried about Biden than a second dose of Trump chaos.
+The former vice president has cast himself as someone who will unify the country and has aligned himself with progressives fiercely critical of Wall Street.
+But many financial executives said they were more worried about a second dose of Trump chaos.

+Regardless of the winner, a decisive outcome was the key to giving Wall Street the certainty it craves, said David Boies, who represented Vice President Al Gore in the U.S. Supreme Court case that put George W. Bush in the White House.

-Still, some young Republican finance executives who had donated to Trump said they were looking forward to his victory.
+Still, some young Republican finance executives said they were anticipating gathering to celebrate Trump's quick victory.

-Charles Kolean, a 25-year-old investment industry worker who spent months raising cash to re-elect Trump, was in a celebratory mood, having reserved a chunk of a Dallas bar where he and some 100 young friends planned to toast another four years for the president.
+Charles Kolean, a 25-year-old investment industry worker who spent months raising cash to re-elect Trump, said he had reserved a chunk of a Dallas bar where he and some 100 friends planned to toast another four years for the president, albeit wearing masks.

 "The perfect storm is coming together to make Donald Trump a two-term president."

-(Reporting by Imani Moise, Svea Herbst-Bayliss and Lawrence Delevingne; Writing by Lauren LaCapra; Editing by Michelle Price and Peter Cooney)
+(Reporting by Imani Moise, Svea Herbst-Bayliss and Lawrence Delevingne; Writing by Lauren LaCapra; Editing by Michelle Price, Peter Cooney and Peter Graff)

 ((lauren.lacapra@thomsonreuters.com; 646-223-6320; Reuters Messaging: lauren.lacapra.thomsonreuters.com@reuters.net))